CDLUC3/ezid/templates/doc/apidoc.2.rst

   |lArr|
   |lArr| success: ark:/99999/fk4test

 The return is a status line.
-If an ARK identifier was created, the normalized form of the identifier is returned as shown above.
-If an identifier other than an ARK was created (e.g., a DOI or UUID), the status line also includes, separated by a pipe character ("|", U+007C), the identifier's "shadow ARK" (an ARK identifier that is an alias for the created identifier; deprecated).
+The normalized form of the identifier is returned as shown above, but if a DOI was created, the status line also includes, separated by a pipe character ("|", U+007C), the identifier's "shadow ARK" (an ARK identifier that is an alias for the created identifier; deprecated).
 Note that different identifier schemes have different normalization rules (e.g., DOIs are normalized to all uppercase letters).
-Here's a sample interaction creating a DOI identifier:
+Here's a sample interaction creating a DOI
+identifier:

 .. parsed-literal::